Welcome to the website of the research project Political Forests – the Maya Forest

-In this website, you will find key information about the project in its different stages, forthcoming publications and divulgation endeavors.
+In this website, you will find key information about the project in its different stages, publications and divulgation endeavors.

 News